-Based in Austin, Texas, Handmade Expressions partners with artisans in India to produce eclectic, one-of-a-kind products that support the aesthetics and ethics of its artists.
+Based in Austin, Texas, Matr Boomie partners with artisans in India to produce eclectic, one-of-a-kind products that support the aesthetics and ethics of its artists.
 Some of our favorite pieces, the Hand of Buddha Jewelry Stand and Owl Eyeglass Holder come from two of their non-profits, located in a town at the foothills of the Himalayas.
-Over three hours away from New Dehli, Najibabad is a small rural area, historically known for its woodworking.
+There, over three hours away from New Dehli, is a small rural area historically known for its woodworking.

 Run by Manish Gupta, this collective is devoted to the development of underprivileged artisans.
 The constant flow of work has helped unearth a great amount of talent that had previously gone under appreciated.
 “In the five years we have been working with this community, we have been able to provide constant work to more and more artisans,” says Manish, “this starts to build confidence in the community, starts to make the art more respected, and the community can start to think about long term development aspects.”

 Intrigued by the designs produced by this region, our founder and CEO, Dave Bolotsky, took a trip to India to see how the artists work within their community.
 “Most moving for me was seeing newly built schools, pumps for fresh drinking water, and solar panels powering lights,” says Dave. “ These are the hard-earned results of growing handicraft employment for villagers.”